adityapk00/zqw-docs/docs/using-zec-qt-wallet.md

 ### Backing up wallet.dat

 You can backup all of your private keys by making a copy of the `wallet.dat` file.
-To restore, you then replace any existing `wallet.dat` file in the [data directory](/faq/#where-is-the-default-data-directory-on-each-platform) and start zec-qt-wallet as normal.
+To restore, you then replace any existing `wallet.dat` file in the [data directory](/faq/#where-is-the-default-data-directory-on-each-platform) and start ZecWallet as normal.

 !!! danger "Create a new backup after each new address generated"
     As new addresses are generated you will need to create an updated backup, else the new private keys will not be included.